Buyers may choose their own assigned seats for this presentation.

 Edward Tyler, artistic director

-Click each name below to read more about the incredible ensembles and directors performing in this presentation:
+Click each name below to read more about the incredible ensembles, directors, and soloists performing in this presentation:

 The Worcester Chorus, under the sponsorship of Music Worcester, Inc., has the unique distinction of being one of the most outstanding on-going choral groups in the United States.
 Founded in 1858 to sing at the first annual Worcester Music Festival in the newly-built Mechanics Hall, the 100-member group includes both amateur and professional singers from Worcester County and throughout Southern New England.